Earthstar (band): Later works?

 In 1983 Rea moved to New York City where he once again worked with former Earthstar member Daniel Zongrone.
 The pair composed music for an exhibition of painter (and former Earthstar violinist) Daryl Trivieri's work at the Semaphore East Gallery in the East Village in 1985.
 Rea returned to Seattle in 1986 where he is the sole former Earthstar member still actively recording music.
 Zongrone recorded a solo album, Absolute Zero, in 1987 and composed the music for the 1998 film The Glasshead.
 He is currently artist in residence, composing, recording and working with longtime colleague Dennis Rea.

 Sky Records did include Earthstar tracks on both volumes of their Schwingungen - New Age Music compilations in 1985 and 1986.

+In 2023, Made In Germany Music acquired the rights to the Earthstar catalog and released the 5-CD set Collected Works, compiling all four studio albums for Moontower and Sky Records as well as the previously unreleased album Sleeper The Nightlifer.